The Basics of Quantitative Easing

 Unlike QE1 and QE2, the current program has no set end date.
 However, the consensus is that the Fed will begin to wind down the size of its purchases before 2013 is over, with the goal of ending the program by 2015.
 At the time present, QE is fluid and subject to change based on economic conditions.
 This is illustrated by Fed Chairman Ben Bernanke's May 22, 2013 hint that the Fed could "taper" QE before year-end.
 While the vast majority of economists and investors expected the first tapering to occur on September 18, 2013, the Fed surprised the markets by announcing that the program would stay at $85 billion per month indefinitely based on economic conditions.

-On December 18, 2013, the Fed announced the first tapering: beginning in January, it will reduce its purchases to $75 billion per month - $35 billion of mortgage-backed securities and $40 billion of Treasuries.
-The Fed subsequently announced another $10 billion reduction of QE following its meeting on January 29.
+On December 18, 2013, the Fed announced the first tapering.
+Beginning in January, it reduce its purchases to $75 billion per month - $35 billion of mortgage-backed securities and $40 billion of Treasuries.
+The Fed subsequently announced several additional reductions, bringing its monthly purchases to $45 billion per month.
 The Fed is on track to reduce the program steadily throughout 2014 as long as economic growth remains on track and unemployment continues to fall.

 The Case Against Quantitative Easing